 Following this, Charles undertook advanced urological surgical training in NSW during which time he was awarded the Christopher Farrell prize and the George Schnitzler Award for best registrar of the year.

 On completion of general urologic training, Charles undertook additional sub-specialized training in laparoscopic (keyhole surgery) urology mentored by one of Europe’s pioneering laparoscopic surgeons.
 Expertise in laparoscopic urological surgery was gained including laparoscopic nerve sparing radical prostatectomy; keyhole prostate surgery for prostate cancer.
 Whilst on this fellowship Charles also published and presented several papers relating to various aspects of prostate cancer surgery and treatment and reconstructive laparoscopic urology in international medical journals and urological conferences worldwide.

 Following this, Charles was invited to become a Fellow of the Royal Australasian College of Surgeons (FRACS(Urol)).

 Since this time Dr Charles Chabert established the first laparoscopic radical prostatectomy program on the Gold Coast in 2008 and has been regularly performing robotic assisted keyhole surgery since it was available in Queensland in 2010.
-Today, he is the largest volume robotic surgeon on the Gold Coast performing both robotic renal and prostate surgery.
+Today, as a Gold Coast urologist, he is the largest volume robotic surgeon. performing both robotic renal and prostate surgery.

 Dr Chabert also established the first laparoscopic or keyhole prostatectomy service in rural Australia in Lismore, NSW.
 At the time of writing Dr Chabert has a combined experience of over 800 cases of keyhole and robotic assisted keyhole prostate surgery with outcomes that are equivalent to those of large published international series.
 This includes low positive surgical margin rates, excellent urinary continence and potency.